mattbroph/bassTracker/designDocuments/userStories.md

 ### Create Profile*

 As a user, I want to create my profile so I can set my name, bass count goal and profile picture to be used throughout the application.

+The user profile photo will be hosted in an AWS S3 bucket and consumed via API.

 ### View Profile*